jeanpehk/minic/README.md

 ## Examples

-Example files to compile can be found in the examples folder.
-Files ending with .c are valid C programs, files ending with .mc are not valid C as they contain non-c print statements.
+Example files of the compilers functionality can be found in the examples folder.

 ## Print statements

 Prints expressions that eval to ints.
+Are not actual C functions.

 grammar: 'print' '(' expr ')'